 c) Fair Trade buyers who buy Fair for Life certified products from Fair Trade certified producer operations and pay the Fair Trade Development Premium and Fair Trade Price must undergo Fair for Life handler certification.
-(Module 4)
+(Module 4), See section (d) for possible exceptions in case producer labels the final consumer product.

-The Fair Trade buyer is the handler who pays the Fair Trade producer operation the Fair for Life Fair Trade Price and the Fair Trade Development Premium and who markets the product as Fair for Life certified into commodity trade chains (or to consumers - in this case the company is buyer and brandholder).
+The Fair Trade buyer is the handler who pays the Fair Trade producer operation the Fair for Life Fair Trade Price and the Fair Trade Development Premium and who markets the product as Fair for Life certified into commodity trade chains (or to consumers - if the same company is buying the products and selling them to consumers as "brandholder").
 The Fair Trade buyer commits to long term and fair trade relations with the Fair Trade producer and acts as the Fair Trade trade partner of the producer operation.

 The Fair Trade buyer is often the importer in the consumer country, but it may also be a manufacturer or exporter in the production country who buys the product from the Fair Trade producer operation, negotiates the Fair Trade Prices, pays the Fair Trade Development Premium and fulfil all duties of a Fair Trade buyer (see Module 4, section 4.2 for specific requirements for Fair Trade buyers).
+Fair for Life Fair trade buyers may also buy in products certified under other Fair Trade certification programmes (see Annex 2).